Woman stares at her laptop screen behind glass walls in an office.

 Creditors don’t always report to all three major credit bureaus.
 In addition, they may not always share the same consumer information with the credit bureaus at the same time, either.

-For example, you may have missed a payment at some point, and it was reported to one bureau, but not the other two.
-Or maybe you recently paid down a large debt and reduced your overall credit utilization, but only one or two of the major credit bureaus have received that information from your creditor.
+For example, you may have missed a payment at some point.
+Your creditor might report this to one bureau, but not the other two.
+Or maybe you recently paid down a large debt to reduce your overall credit utilization, but only one or two of the major credit bureaus have received that information from your creditor.

 So, the credit reporting agencies may not have the same information all of the time, which can cause differences in your credit score from different sites but still be accurate.